 Lalage Beaumont

-Their top-handle styles in particular are stunning — structured, polished, and the kind of bags that look equally beautiful for a work presentation or a dinner party.
-Lalage Beaumont pieces sit in the $400–$700 range.
-If you believe in building a wardrobe of forever pieces rather than trend-driven buys, this brand was made for you.
+All of their bags give off this structured, polished look that are equally perfect for a work presentation or a dinner party.
+Their pieces sit in the $1000–$1300 range.
+If you believe in building a wardrobe of forever pieces rather than trend-driven buys, Lalage Beaumont was made for you.

 Lalage Beaumont bags are best for: